 DIY a Deconstructed Sofa

 DIY a Deconstructed Sofa now you can follow me through the process of how I took a basic thrift store sofa and deconstructed.

-While I adore her many deconstructed sofa’s, I wanted something unique to my home, custom, and pet friendly.
+While I adore many of the deconstructed sofas out there, I wanted something unique to my home, custom, and it had to be pet friendly.
 Plus heaven knows, we are always up for a good DIY challenge.
 Also, as pet owners we are always challenged with finding upholstered furniture that can stand up to our pets and their claws, so we figured deconstructed seems to be what they create anyways, so why not just embrace it and go with this beautiful pet friendly furniture trend.

 So, here are all the details on how my DIY A Deconstructed Sofa project went down.
 These are the before pictures of my Goodwill find that I was able to scoop up for $24.02, I know such a random amount, but I even photographed the tag because I wanted to to document the entire process.

 Okay, so here is where a little bit of the magic comes into play, and let me say I knew this before we bought the sofa, while I was inspecting it at our local Goodwill.
 This is where all those furniture classes from my Interior Design degree came in handy.
 This is a Lexington sofa, that means this was originally approximately a $3,000-4,000 custom order sofa probably from High Point, NC around 1997-2002.